Hereditary Breast Cancer

 Noon - 1 p.m.
 ET

 Did you know that about 5– 10 percent of breast cancers are hereditary, caused by abnormal genes passed from parent to child?
-During our free August webinar, Jennifer R. Klemp, PhD, MPH, MA, will help you
+During our free August webinar, Jennifer R. Klemp, PhD, MPH, MA, helped you

 - understand some of today’s most compelling information about hereditary breast cancer risk